Cap Anson: National Association

 After being traded to Philadelphia Athletics, in 1872 and 1873, Anson finished in the NA's top five in batting, on-base percentage (OBP), and on-base plus slugging (OPS).
-He led the NA in OBP in 1872.
+He led the National Association in OBP in 1872.
 His numbers declined slightly in 1874 and 1875, but he was still good enough that Chicago White Stockings secretary-turned-president William Hulbert sought him to improve his club for the 1876 season.
 Hulbert broke league rules by negotiating with Anson and several other stars while the 1875 season was still in progress and ultimately founded the new National League to forestall any disciplinary action.

 Anson, who had become engaged to a Philadelphia native in the meantime, had second thoughts about going west, but Hulbert held Anson to his contract and he eventually warmed to the Windy City.

 Chicago White Stockings/Colts

 The White Stockings won the first league title, but fell off the pace the following two seasons.
 During this time, Anson was a solid hitter, but not quite a superstar.
 Both his fortunes and those of his team would change after Anson was named captain-manager of the club in 1879.

 His new role led to the nickname "Cap", though newspapers typically called him by the more formal "Captain Anson" or "Capt.
 Anson".
 With Anson pacing the way, the White Stockings won five pennants between 1880 and 1886.
 They were helped to the titles using new managerial tactics, including the use of a third-base coach, having one fielder back up another, signaling batters, and the rotation of two star pitchers.
 In the first half of the 1880s, aided by speedy players like Mike Kelly, Anson had his players aggressively run the bases, forcing the opposition into making errors.
 After the expression first became popular in the 1890s, he retroactively claimed to use some of the first "hit and run" plays.

 Anson shares credit as an innovator of modern spring training along with the president of the Chicago club, Albert Spalding.
-They were among the first to send their clubs to warmer climates in the South to prepare for the season, beginning in Hot Springs, Arkansas in 1886.
+They were among the first to send their clubs to warmer climates in the South to prepare for the season, beginning in Hot Springs, Arkansas, in 1886.
 On the field, Anson was the team's best hitter and run producer.
 In the 1880s, he won two batting titles (1881, 1888) and finished second four times (1880, 1882, 1886–1887).
 During the same period, he led the league in runs batted in (RBIs) seven times (1880–82, 1884–86, 1888).
 His best season was in 1881, when he led the league in batting (.399), OBP (.442), OPS (.952), hits (137), total bases (175), and RBIs (82).
 He also became the first player to hit three consecutive home runs, five homers in two games, and four doubles in a game, as well as being the first to perform two unassisted double plays in a game.
 He is one of only a few players to score six runs in a game, a feat he accomplished on August 24, 1886.